 For a carpenter to acquire knowledge of his craft and accumulate empirical experience in producing a solid and lasting timber frame by means of precisely executed and tight-fitting carved joints, one to two generations are needed (Zwerger, 2015, pp. 61, 65, 105).
 One therefore expects that by the time of the construction of the LK-T building, c.950 BC, the knowledge and skills of building carpentry had been handed down and accumulated over a few decades.
 Additionally, with the parallel development of iron technology and thus the production of accurate, steel-like tools and more precise wood joints, the construction skills would have also undergone constant refinement, adaptation and experimentation, though presumably with smaller-scale timber-frame structures.71

-The realization of the proposed timber frame and roof for the LK-T building would have involved the following stages, typical of traditional timber frame construction (Mercer, 1951, passim; Oliver, 1997, pp. 286-287), each one of which characterised by the use of specific tools.72
+The realisation of the proposed timber frame and roof for the LK-T building would have involved the following stages, typical of traditional timber frame construction (Mercer, 1951, passim; Oliver, 1997, pp. 286-287), each one of which characterised by the use of specific tools.72

-Step 1.
+Stage 1.
 Preparation

 First, the trees, most likely conifers (with cypress being the best candidate),73 would have been felled and made into logs by sawing off their branches using a felling axe (cf. οἳ δ' ἴσαν ὑλοτόμους πελέκεας ἐν χερσὶν ἔχοντες/And they went forth bearing in their hands axes for the cutting of wood - Homer, Iliad 23, 114; cf. the πέλεκυς used by Odysseus when felling trees for the construction his 'raft' or ship - Homer, Odyssey 5, 234-244).
 The felling would have taken place in spring for the 'round' logs (used for the centre posts) whose bark had to be stripped, but in autumn and winter for the 'squared' timbers (used for the remaining framing and roof members).74 Once transported to the site, the logs would have been converted into round timbers by being debarked using a felling axe and into square timbers by being cut to the required lengths using saws.